janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ### New requirement: <br> Car Descriptions

-> So, we need a detailed description for individual cars to display on the frontend and in our PDFs for vendors.
+> We need a detailed description for individual cars <br> to display on the frontend and in our PDFs for vendors.
 The cars are highly customizable, so we every description will be different.

 <!--
+- Made up Example
 - Customer heard about AI
 - Super Hot new thing
 -->